Foam Fotografiemuseum Amsterdam

-Foam or Fotografiemuseum Amsterdam is a photography museum located at the Keizersgracht in Amsterdam, the Netherlands.
+Foam or Fotografiemuseum Amsterdam is a photography museum located on Keizersgracht in Amsterdam, the Netherlands.
 The museum has four different exhibitions at any given time in which different photographic genres are shown, such as documentary, art and fashion.
 Next to large exhibitions by well-known photographers, Foam also shows the work of young and upcoming photographers, in shorter running exhibitions.

 Two notable shows were Henri Cartier-Bresson - A Retrospective, work by Henri Cartier-Bresson, and Richard Avedon - Photographs 1946–2004, a major retrospective of Richard Avedon.
 In summer 2016, Foam presented a major Helmut Newton retrospective exhibition.

 The museum contains a café, a library, a bookshop, and a commercial gallery called Foam Editions.
 The museum also publishes a quarterly international photography magazine called Foam Magazine.

 Building

-The building on the Keizersgracht canal in which Foam is located has a history dating back to Carel Joseph Fodor (1801–1860).
+The museum is in the historic Grachtengordel neighborhood of Amsterdam, across the Keizergracht from Museum Van Loon.
+The building in which Foam is located has a history dating back to Carel Joseph Fodor (1801–1860).
 Fodor first bought Keizersgracht 611, and later also bought the adjacent warehouse and residential house at Keizersgracht 609.
 Fodor destined the warehouse in his testament as the exhibition space that should receive the name Museum Fodor.
 Between 1863 and 1994, Museum Fodor was open to the public.
 Between 1994 and 2001 the Nederlands Vormgevingsinstituut was located in these buildings.